 Which activities or events require special events permits?

 Special events permits are required for activities involving 20 people or more.
-Wedding ceremonies, school picnics, birthday parties, and field days all require a NYC Parks special events permit.
-To hold an event at the park, please first apply for a special events permit from NYC Parks.
-Permits are $25 and must be applied for no less than 30 days before your event.
+Wedding ceremonies, school picnics, birthday parties, and field days all require a New York City Parks Department (NYC Parks) special events permit.
+To hold an event at the park, apply for a permit HERE.
+Permits are $25 and must be applied for at least 30 days before your event.
 Please allow as much time as possible when making your application because the park’s event calendar fills up rapidly.
 Wedding ceremonies seeking to use an area of the park should apply 6 to 11 months in advance to ensure availability.

 Why would I get a permit if the event has fewer than 20 people?